AndyAnderson79/mui-theme-switcher/README.md

 // with yarn
 yarn run build
 ```
+...

 ### Configuration using Environment Variables
-The *webpack.config.js* uses the [dotenv-webpack](https://www.npmjs.com/package/dotenv-webpack) plugin alongside [dotenv-defaults](https://www.npmjs.com/package/dotenv-defaults) to expose any environment variables set in the *.env* or *.evn.defaults* file in the root directory.
+The *webpack.config.js* uses the [dotenv-webpack](https://www.npmjs.com/package/dotenv-webpack) plugin alongside [dotenv-defaults](https://www.npmjs.com/package/dotenv-defaults) to expose any environment variables set in the *.env* or *.env.defaults* file in the root directory.
 These variables are available within the webpack configuration itself and also anywhere within the application in the format `process.env.[VARIABLE]`.

 The root *.env.defaults* file contains non-sensitive variables, such as `APP_TITLE`, and should be considered safe to commit to any version control system.